betofleitass/betofleitass.github.io/README.md

 # 🚀 Landing page like LinkTree

-Simple landing page like LinkTree that contains my links.
+Landing page like LinkTree that contains my links.
 Made with  HTML and CSS.

 [Live Demo](https://betofleitass.github.io/)